Rust en Vrede Estate Vineyards Syrah 2016

-Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred year old wine tradition.
-Since1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Shiraz, Cabernet Sauvignon and Merlot.
-Proprietor Jean Engelbrecht has worked to establish Rust en Vrede as one of South Africa’s premium red wine estates, with full-bodied and complex wines that reflect the uniqueness of its Helderberg terroir.
+Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred-year-old wine tradition.
+Since 1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Syrah, Cabernet Sauvignon and Merlot.
+Proprietor Jean Engelbrecht has worked to establish Rust en Vrede as one of South Africa’s premium red wine estates, with full-bodied and complex wines that reflect the uniqueness of its Stellenbosch terroir.

 Variety: 100% Syrah

 Harvest Date: 12th February to 17th March 2016

 18 months in 100% French oak (20% new) with medium toast.
 Combination of 300 litre (50%) and 500 litre (50%) barrels were used.

 pH – 3.49